marc726/CS210-F23/psets/pset 1 Getting Started with Python.md

 ```

-2. Modify the program to accept an integer �n as input and print the pattern of height $n$.
+2. Modify the program to accept an integer $n$ as input and print the pattern of height $n$.

 ---